Another check-in with Section 1031 like-kind exchanges

 The basic requirements are:

-• The taxpayer must then purchase one or more of the identified replacement properties within 180 days of the date the relinquished property is sold.
+- The taxpayer must then purchase one or more of the identified replacement properties within 180 days of the date that the relinquished property is sold.
 When the replacement property or properties are acquired, the money held by the qualified intermediary is used to purchase the replacement property.

 Section 1031 exchanges are not limited to institutional investors.
 In recent years, there has been a gradual increase of smaller firms and individuals taking advantage of these tax deferrals.
 There are many robust markets across the country and the gains from selling small apartment buildings, single-family rentals and other business or investment properties are being applied to new acquisitions.